 Shop until you drop in Victoria Square Shopping Center

 You might also want to add shopping in Victoria Square Shopping Center in your top things to do in Belfast.
 This 4-story shopping center has a number of shops, spas, salons, and restaurants you can enjoy.
 You can also get a good panoramic view of the city from the mall’s central glass dome.

 Learn the history of Titanic in the Titanic Belfast Museum

 The Titanic Belfast Museum is one of the top places to see in Belfast.
 This huge museum offers self-guided tours for visitors who want to walk through the history of the RMS Titanic.
 The tour starts with a piece of information on the history of Belfast in the 20th century followed by the shipbuilding industry in Belfast which includes the building of RMS Titanic by a local shipbuilding firm, Harland and Wolff.
-Series of galleries then shows the launching of the Titanic, its voyage and the great tragedy.
+A series of galleries then shows the launching of the Titanic, its voyage and the great tragedy.
 Artifacts and replica interiors of the Titanic are also inside the museum.
 To enhance the experience, there are also interactive activities.
-The tour ends with photographs and video footages of the sunken Titanic.
+The tour ends with photographs and video footage of the sunken Titanic.

 Experience the Titanic Walkway

 This 500-meter walkway in Victoria Wharf was built to make the popular attractions in the Titanic Quarter accessible to visitors.
 Along the path, you can easily spot the Belfast Titanic museum, Titanic and Olympic Slipways, Thompson Dock, Mew Light, the HMS Caroline, Titanic Exhibition Center, Titanic Studios, and the Samson and Goliath cranes.
 The walk starts outside the Belfast Titanic Museum and heads towards the Olympic Slipways.
 The HMS Caroline is located northeast from this spot.